bartonhammond/aha-htmx-tutorial/src/pages/posts/post-1.md

 3. I'll discuss the code that was used.
 I'll point out what GitHub **commit** was used.

 ## What's next
+What we're going to do is to checkout each commit that was made to this project.
+That way we can review the code.

 Go through the tutorials / blogs and use the GitHub site I provided to raise issues or questions.